-FISHERY IS THE ART of rearing and keeping of fishes for the purpose of consumption and industrial uses. understanding the place of fishery is key as it is a major component of balanced diet and human nutrients. fishery involve fishing in natural waters like aquatic habitat or the practice keeping fishpond.
-Importance of fish farming, Fish farming is important to man in the following ways
+FISHERY Or Fisheries IS THE ART of rearing and keeping fish for the purpose of consumption and industrial uses. understanding the place of the fishery is key as it is a major component of a balanced diet and human nutrients. fishery involves fishing in natural waters like aquatic habitats or the practice of keeping fishponds.
+Importance of fish farming, Fish farming is important to man,

 1. It is a source of fish for food.
 Fish is a good source of protein in human diets.

-2. It makes good use of the land that would have otherwise .Milable for arable farming.
+2. It makes good use of the land that would have otherwise.
+Mailable for arable farming.

 3. It serves as a source of employment for fish farmers,

 4. It reduces the pressure of fishing in natural waters e.g. rivers, and lakes.

 5. It serves as a source of income for fish farmers and traders. importance of agriculture here

 6. Fish farming can lead to the improvement of natural fish stocks Likes, rivers etc. since the young ones can be raised in It heries and used for restocking, trips in the production of sports fish, ii Fish can be produced for use in industrial fishing.